Quique Escamilla: Career

 He recorded, mixed, mastered and produced his self-titled debut EP in his Toronto bedroom.
 That EP was released in Toronto, along with a live concert recorded by CBC Radio One's Canada Live at Lula Lounge in January 2012.
 The recording from this concert was featured on CBC's Big City Small World.

 He followed up with a studio production on 500 Years of Night in April 2014.
 Such album represented a political statement from Escamilla.
 At his live shows, he has stated his support towards the oppressed indigenous people who struggle against racism in his "homeland of Chiapas, the rest of Mexico, and across the Americas".
 His album's commentary also sounds strongly influenced by the message and struggle of the Zapatista Army of National Liberation (EZLN).
 Its booklet included a powerful photo collection of the Chiapas' movement, taken by the renowned Mexican photographer, Marco Antonio Cruz—winner of the Grange Prize in Canada and photography director of the political magazine Proceso in Mexico City.

 Escamilla has toured extensively across Canada since 2012.
 At the 2013 Interstellar Rodeo, he performed with Jim Cuddy and Danny Michel as part of a one-off supergroup billed as the Interstellar All-Stars.
 In 2016 he debuted in Europe doing four consecutive tours the same year, including Italy, France, Spain, Belgium, and the Netherlands.

 He has performed and appeared at international music conferences such as Folk Alliance International in Kansas City, US (2015 and 2016), Mundial Montreal (2012), and the World Music Expo (2016), in Santiago de Compostela, Spain.

 He performed for the first time at the Montréal International Jazz Festival in July 2016.

-In September 2018, he debuted in Chicago at the renowned Jay Pritzker Pavilion in Millenium Park, as part of the Chicago World Music Festival.
+In September 2018, he debuted in Chicago at the renowned Jay Pritzker Pavilion in Millennium Park, as part of the Chicago World Music Festival.